edgio-docs/edgio-docs/guides/applications/v7/security/bot_rules.md

     For example, applying browser challenges to API traffic will disrupt your API workflow.

--   <a id="difficulty-based" />If you are using Bot Manager Advanced, you may customize the difficulty of the browser challenge by setting the **Browser challenge level** option to `Difficulty-based` and then selecting the desired difficulty level.
+-   <a id="difficulty-based" />If you are using Premier or Advanced Bot Manager, you may customize the difficulty of the browser challenge by setting the **Browser challenge level** option to `Difficulty-based` and then selecting the desired difficulty level.

     -   Choose a difficulty level from 1 to 20. {{ PRODUCT }} serves our standard browser challenge when it is set it to `0`.
     -   Smaller levels are easier to solve, while larger levels introduce latency.